 You can perform even more useful operations by making use of R’s many functions, predefined sections of code that let you efficiently do specific things.
 Functions have a name and a set of parentheses containing arguments, which are values that affect the function’s behavior.

-For example, XXXX

-XXXXX

-XXXXX
+Take the print() function, which displays results.
+Within the print() function, we can use the x argument to give it a number to display.
+This code will print the number 1.1.

+> print(x = 1.1)

+1.1

+We can also use the digits argument to determine how many digits are printed.
+This code, for example, will only display one digit (in other words, a whole number):

+> print(x = 1.1, digits = 1)

+1

+Using these two arguments allows us to do something specific (display results) while also giving us flexibility to change the behavior of the function.

 You can find a list of all functions built into R at https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html.

 A common R pattern is using a function within a function.
 For example, if you wanted to calculate the mean, or average, of the values 10, 20, and 30, you could use the mean() function to operate on the result of the c() function: